last modified: 02.05.2019

 My first radio experiments date back to 1982.
 I was 13 years old and had a Philips Electronic Engineer kit.
-I wasn't much interested in Flip Flops and the like but receivers attracted me from the first moment.
-Every circuit had to be tried.
+At once I was attracted by receivers.
+Every available circuit had to be tried.
 Most of them never worked well but I still remember the day when an Audion came to life: It was jamming all other receivers in the vicinity.
 A few minutes after its completion my dad appeared and pulled the plug.

-At this time I started listening to shortwave broadcast stations with all kind of old receivers and long wire antennas.
+At this time we started listening to shortwave broadcast stations with all kind of old receivers and simple wire antennas.
 The sound of Radio Beijing, Radio Moscow, HCJB Quito, Radio RSA, Radio Polonia, Radio Budapest, RFI, BBC, RAI, etc. filled my shack.
-Every night we went hunting on the airwaves and the next morning, at school, we compared our achievements and exchanged the latest dx news.
+Every night we went hunting on the airwaves and the next morning, at school, we compared our achievements and exchanged the latest DX news.
 The only information we had came from an out-dated SWL handbook.

 Around 1984 my neighbour invited us to visit her ham radio station.
 It was very impressive to see all the shiny equipment and the huge 3- element yagi on the roof.
 But it was far beyoned reach.
 We had to stay with our portable CB- radios: 6 channels AM with 0.5 watts output power and radio contacts on distances up to 10km.
 About a year later I started an apprenticeship as a telecommunication specialist at 'Deutsche Bundespost'.
 One of the teachers was a radio amateur and he was planning to prepare us for the ham radio exam.
 However, the training course did not happen and I carried on with occasional SW listening and CB radio.